Administrative Policies and Procedures Manual - Policy 2425: Recovery of Facilities & Administrative Costs

 7.2.3.
 Sponsored Projects Administration

-Sponsored projects administration costs include costs incurred for the administration of sponsored projects, such as preparation and submission of proposals, contract negotiation, fiscal management, financial report preparation, and billings and collections.
-These costs are allocated based on the modified total direct cost for each sponsored activity.
+This category includes costs incurred for the administration of sponsored projects (federal and non-federal), such as preparation and submission of proposals, contract negotiation, fiscal management, financial report preparation, billings and collections, and research compliance (i.e., animal and human research protection, export control, conflict of interest, and research misconduct).
+These costs are allocated based on the MTDC for each sponsored activity.

 7.2.4.
 Student Services Administration

-Student services administration costs include costs incurred for the administration of student affairs and student services, which include admissions, registration, counseling and placement services, and student advisement.
-These costs are allocated based on the modified total direct costs for instruction and sponsored instruction.
+This category includes costs incurred for the administration of student affairs and services to students, including the costs of the dean of students, admissions, registrar, counseling and placement services, student advisers, catalogs, and commencements and convocations.
+These costs are allocated based on the MTDC for instruction and sponsored instruction.

 8. Sponsored Activities

-There are different facility and administrative cost rates for each type of sponsored activity listed below.
+There are different F & A cost rates for each type of sponsored activity listed below.

 8.1.
 Sponsored Research